 I decided to start cooking meat recipes that could be a bit more challenging than a veal involtino, or chicken curry, for this reason.

-I decided to start cooking pieces of meat a little bit more challenging then a veal roll or a chicken curry for this reason: I wanted to be aware of the act of creating the magic spell of being at home, to be eventually the architect of a diffuse sense of well-being, of a pleasant numbness so typical of family Sunday mornings.
+The thing is, I wanted to be aware of the act of creating the magic spell of being at home, to be eventually the architect of a sense of well-being, of a pleasant numbness so typical of family Sunday mornings.

-I now completely understand why the fire has always been the hub of the home and the family, something to protect and keep alive: from the fireplace the healthy heat radiates everywhere, from there the life lights up the other rooms of the house and makes them vibrant, from the embers of the fire you give life to small wonders, true and hearty flavours.
+Now, I completely understand why the fire has always been the hub of the home and the family, something to protect and keep alive: from the fireplace the healthy heat radiates everywhere, from there the life lights up the other rooms of the house and makes them vibrant, from the embers of the fire you give life to small wonders, true and hearty flavours.

 Fire, iron, meat… back to the roots of our story!

-- sea salt
+- fine sea salt